GStreamer/gstreamer/markdown/design/gstelement.md

 # GstElement

-The Element is the most important object in the entire GStreamer system, as it defines the structure of the pipeline.
-Elements include sources, filters, sinks, and containers (Bins).
+The `GstElement` is the most important object in the entire GStreamer system, as it defines the structure of the pipeline.
+Elements include: sources, filters, sinks, and containers (Bins).
 They may be an intrinsic part of the core GStreamer library, or may be loaded from a plugin.
 In some cases they’re even fabricated from completely different systems (see the LADSPA plugin).
-They are generally created from a `GstElementFactory`, which will be covered in another chapter, but for the intrinsic types they can be created with specific functions.
+Elements are generally created from a `GstElementFactory`, which will be covered in another chapter, but for the intrinsic types they can be created with specific functions.

-Elements contains `GstPads` (also covered in another chapter), which are subsequently used to connect the Elements together to form a pipeline capable of passing and processing data.
+Elements contain `GstPads` (also covered in another chapter), which are subsequently used to connect the Elements together to form a pipeline capable of passing and processing data.
 They have a parent, which must be another Element.
 This allows deeply nested pipelines, and the